USDA used questionable worker safety data in drafting pork inspection rules, inspector general says

 “This is an unsparing rebuke of the USDA,” Berkowitz said.

-In response to the university researchers’ findings, Sen. Richard J. Durbin (Ill.), the second-ranking Senate Democrat, and more than a dozen other Democrats last year sought the Inspector General probe.
+In response to the university researchers’ findings, Sen. Richard J. Durbin (Ill.), the second-ranking Senate Democrat, and more than a dozen other Democrats last year sought the inspector general’s probe.

 In a statement, Durbin said Wednesday: “Today’s report confirms my concerns: that FSIS was not forthcoming about its worker safety analysis and used questionable data in developing a dangerous change to meat plant operations.
 Sacrificing worker safety for industry profits is unacceptable and FSIS has earned the doubt and scrutiny it received through this report.”